If you’re looking for tomato sauce substitutes, I have you covered.

 - Mushrooms and green peppers

-Opt for traditional spaghetti sauce if you don’t want to alter your flavor too much.
+So you’ll need to be sure to grab plain old spaghetti sauce if you don’t want to alter the flavor too much.

 We are sorry that this post was not useful for you!